CityOfPhiladelphia/vue3-pinboard/README.md

 ## Release Notes

+### 2.1.15 - 1/24/2025

+* fixes bug with buffer search now that all points (even without geometry) are accepted

 ### 2.1.14 - 1/22/2025

 * opens cyclomedia on city hall if the current data point doesn't have map coordinates